Stylish mid-sized four-seater, usefully improved

 The Parkers Verdict

-The Cabriolet is well built, employing high quality materials and following the plush Sport and AMG Line range structure of the C-Class Coupe.
-The Mercedes-AMG range features even more equipment and a host of sporty touches to help justify their high prices.
+The Cabriolet is well built, employing high quality materials and offering similarly impressive ride and handling to the C-Class Coupe.
+The Mercedes-AMG C 43 features even more equipment and a host of sporty touches to help justify its high prices.